Schools to remain closed for remainder of academic year

 When asked how many students across the state were not currently engaged with remote learning, Davis said that an estimated 300,000 students in NC schools could benefit from having a Chomebook or other device to continue their studies.
 He added that schools continue to teach students through both digital and non-digital means.
 Cooper noted a partnership between the state and AT&T in which the provider agreed to supply 100 wifi hotspots to use in school buses to help students without home internet access; a similar partnership was reached with Duke Energy Foundation that is providing 80 wifi hotspots.

-In a message to parents, Elliott said WCS plans to provide some kind of end-of-year experience for the senior Class of 2020 to recognize and celebrate their graduation.
-Elliott said that the celebration "will look different from a traditional graduation ceremony" due to the current restrictions on mass gatherings.
-WCS plans to host a recognition of sorts by the end of May or first week of June; Watauga High School will share more information about graduation soon, Elliott said.
+Elliott said WCS plans to host a graduation ceremony on Saturday, May 30, at Watauga High School for the Class of 2020.
+Elliott said that the celebration “will look different from a traditional graduation ceremony” due to the current restrictions on mass gatherings.
+School officials are still finalizing details, but the celebration will be a drive-in or drive-through style event.

+An “adopt a senior” Facebook campaign started on April 26 in support of Watauga High school seniors.
+Photos of Class of 2020 WHS students have been posted to the social media page, and requests that a community member “adopt them.”
+The adoption means that the community member would agree to send the senior a card, gift basket or another type of gift to recognize their achievement.
+To participate in the adopt a senior campaign, visit www.facebook.com/groups/246574780088796 or search for Adopt a Senior 2020- Watauga High School on Facebook.

 The WCS student nutrition team was projected to serve more than 100,000 meals from March 16 through the end of the day on April 24.